BlakeWills/OpenTelemetry-Demo/docs/AuthenticationServiceInstrumentation.md

 });
 ```

 Now we're calling `EnrichWithIDbCommand` which gives us the `Activity` and the `IDbCommand`, so we can add any attributes we'd like from the command object.
-In this case we're going to add a `db.statement` tag and update the display name to the command text.
-(This can be very useful in systems like DataDog, where metrics are calculated from spans and the `DisplayName` is used as a metric dimension - this means we can get client side database metrics for each query!).
+In this case, we're going to add a `db.statement` tag and update the display name to the command text.
+(This can be very useful in systems like DataDog, where metrics are calculated from spans and the `DisplayName` is used as a metric dimension - this means we can get client-side database metrics for each query!).

 Fire off another request and view the result in Grafana: